 - Height: Identity the low bridges and overpasses that are below the height restrictions.

 - Logging information: Every trucker knows they need to keep an electronic log.
 A good app will help keep the ELD full of up to date information.
 Certain apps are able to track information in real-time and for multiple trucks at a time.
 This gives the fleet manager an eagle eye’s view of all the operations.

 - Updated Maps and Information: Routes and maps are constantly changing.
 There are new roads constantly being built.
 In the age of the paper maps, a driver had to get a new paper map every year, and even then, it might have been outdated.
 Now, software updates allow for over-the-air and real-time updates to any changes on the map.

-- Approved and Allowable roads: Large trucks and semis have many restrictions on where they can drive.
+- Map of Approved and Allowable Roads: Large trucks and semis have many restrictions on where they can drive.
 The types and weights of loads will affect these limitations.
 The best navigation systems create a detailed route while considering all these factors.
 Certain applications allow for a 3D map as well, where truckers can visualize a low bridge for instance.
 Therefore, it is important to know and follow these route regulations.
 This will help avoid fines as well.

-- Points of interest: Certain applications allow us to highlight specific locations that are of interest.
+- Find Points of interest: Certain applications allow us to highlight specific locations that are of interest.
 These points include grocery stores, hotels, rest stops, repair, towing facilities, hospitals, and restaurants

 Plan quickly, deliver faster, delight customers and get home early.